WinzarH/LikertMakeR/README.md

 ### makeItems()

-**_makeItems()_** generates a dataframe of random discrete values from a _scaled Beta distribution_ so the data replicate a rating scale, and are correlated close to a predefined correlation matrix.
+**_makeItems()_** generates a dataframe of two or more rating-scale items, that are correlated close to a predefined correlation matrix.

 _makeItems()_ is a wrapper function for:

-  - _lfast()_, which generates a vector that best fits the desired moments, and
+  - _lfast()_, which generates a vector random discrete values from a _scaled Beta distribution_ that best fits the desired moments, and

   - _lcor()_, which rearranges values in each column of the dataframe so they closely match the desired correlation matrix.